josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

     - [01 Prepare Flight Data complete.dbc](lab-files/01 Prepare Flight Data complete.dbc)
     - [02 Predict Flight Delays complete.dbc](lab-files/02 Predict Flight Delays complete.dbc)

-2. Within Azure Databricks, select **Workspace** on the left-hand menu, then **Users**, select your user, then select the down arrow on the top of your user workspace.
+1. Within Azure Databricks, select **Workspace** on the menu, then **Users**, select your user, then select the down arrow on the top of your user workspace.
 Select **Import**.

     ![Screenshot showing selecting import within the user workspace](media/select-import-in-user-workspace.png)

-3. Within the Import Notebooks dialog, select Import from: file, then drag-and-drop the files or browse to upload each individually.
+1. Within the Import Notebooks dialog, select Import from: file, then drag-and-drop the files or browse to upload each individually

     ![Select import from file](media/import-notebooks.png)

-4. Select **01 Prepare Flight Data complete** to open the notebook.
+1. Select **01 Prepare Flight Data complete** to open the notebook

-5. Before you begin, make sure you attach your cluster to the notebook, using the dropdown on the upper-left.
+1. Before you begin, make sure you attach your cluster to the notebook, using the dropdown.
 You will need to do this for each notebook you open.

     ![Select your cluster to attach it to the notebook](media/attach-cluster-to-notebook.png)

-6. Run each cell of the notebook individually by clicking within the cell, then entering **Ctrl+Shift** on your keyboard.
+1. Run each cell of the notebook individually by selecting within the cell, then entering **Ctrl+Shift** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

-7. Repeat the process for **02 Predict Flight Delays complete**.
+1. Repeat the process for **02 Predict Flight Delays complete**

 ### Task 4: Configure your Machine Learning environment